CPAtoCybersecurity/GRC_News_Assistant_3/README.md

 docker scout cves n8nio/n8n:latest
 ```

 This shows a detailed list of all known CVEs (Common Vulnerabilities and Exposures) in the image, including descriptions and remediation advice.
+Run this for each image if the quickview shows concerning results.

 ---